matheuslenke/100-days-of-swift/README.md

 **Day 37** Today i learned about dealing with a lot of buttons and appending text to a textLabel, and again loading content from a file but using more complex separators to get all data needed for the game

 **Day 38** Today i made the chalenge to draw a gray line around a UIView, adjusting it width, and rounding it corners

+**Day 39** Today i learned more about Grand Central Dispatch and de Quality of Service queues, the user Interactive with highest priority, User initiated , Utility queue, for long tasks that user doesn't need right now, and the background queue.
+There is the default queue, bet